SREcon19 Asia/Pacific will take place on June 12–14, 2019, in Singapore.

 - Notification to talks presenters: Tuesday, March 5, 2019

 - Lightning talks submission deadline: Thursday, May 2, 2019

 - Notification to lighting talks presenters: Tuesday, May 14, 2019

-Our theme for the third SREcon Asia/Australia is depth of knowledge and sharing best practices for the region's evolving SRE organisations, with an aim to increase collaboration in the region.
+Our theme for the third SREcon Asia/Pacific is depth of knowledge and sharing best practices for the region's evolving SRE organisations, with an aim to increase collaboration in the region.

 We are looking for proposals in the following formats: